BerkeleyAutomation/DART/README.md

 Once the tests have finished, rewards and losses can be plotted using `plot_reward.py` and `plot_loss.py`.
 You may comment/uncomment sections depending on which learning algorithms you want plot.
 Similarly, running these scripts requires arguments in order to plot the appropriate set of tests.
 See `plot.sh` as an example of plotting results from tests run in `test.sh`.

 	sh plot.sh

+The resulting plots can be found in `images/`

+The supplementary experiments regarding random covariance matrices can be run by executing

+	sh plot_rand.sh

+which will generate plots comparing Behavior Cloning and DART with a covariance matrix with known, fixed trace.
+The trace can be manually adjusted.